121 W. 117th Street, Suite 3

 This recent research is but one more significant indicator that science, and indeed all of academia, has been providing a disservice by the limited approach to symptomatic signs.
 It has long been understood that disease symptoms are a natural occurrence.
 Reading these symptoms accurately to initiate proper medical treatment has cured many diseases.
 What has not been understood is that the testing procedures that locate disease states - before symptoms occur - are actually using symptomatic signs from early medical testing that clearly shows the potential for the future disease state.
 It is imperative that the symptomatic signs that result from diagnostic testing be read correctly.
 (As Harvard professor Marjorie Garber stated in her book, Symptoms of Culture, that becomes a “reading practice”).

 Accordingly, it is imperative that scholars and researchers begin to understand that the very tests and procedures that they come up with to diagnose and eliminate disease states are dependent on the correct reading of symptomatic signs to not only solve medical problems but every problem that humans encounter in the universe.
 These symptomatic signs can be used on an interdisciplinary basis.
 For instance, one method that shows the importance of symptomatic signs is DNA testing.
-The results of those DNA testing are symptomatic signs of the problem that calls for the DNA testing in the first place.
+The results of DNA testing are symptomatic signs of the problem that calls for DNA testing in the first place.

 Traditionally, academia and scholars have gone the route of symbolic thinking and symbolic behavior.
-That same symbolic behavior has produced superstition and mythology – ingredients that play a considerable role in some disease states such as psychological problems that cause obesity, drug use, and mental illness.
-It is critical that symptomatic behavior patterns replace the traditional symbolic behavior that is the real cause for the problems that we face in civilization.
-An outstanding example of symptomatic behavior has to be the unprecedented collaboration between science and industry in the collection of data that led to the recent research on Alzheimer’s.
+That same symbolic behavior has produced superstition and mythology – ingredients that play a considerable role in disease states such as psychological problems that cause obesity, drug use, and mental illness.
+It is critical that symptomatic behavior patterns replace the traditional symbolic behavior that is causing the problems that we face in civilization.
+An outstanding example of symptomatic behavior has to be the unprecedented collaboration between science and industry in the collection of data that led to research on Alzheimer’s.
 Egos and personal agendas were set aside in the search for a solution.
 Scientists Neil Buckholtz and William Potter revealed a behavior without symbolic intent as they affirmed that collaboration to solve the Alzheimer’s dilemma was more important than individual fame.
-Their behavior was indeed symptomatic behavior, which is the kind that will produce effective results in the problems that affect civilization.
+Their behavior was indeed symptomatic behavior, which is the kind that will produce effective results in the problems that affect civilization.[3]

 [1] Stiglitz, Joseph, “How to Fix the Global Economy”, New York Times, October 3, 2006. - “Treating the symptoms could actually make matters worse.”